dalzueta/25-javascript-challenges/README.md

 # 25-javascript-challenges

-This is a setr of Javascript Exercices that I resolved from https://adventjs.dev/challenges
+This is a set of Javascript Exercises that I resolved from https://adventjs.dev/challenges

 ![Tests](imgs/challenges.png)

-## How execute the exercices ?
+## How execute the exercises ?

 run the following commands:

 - npm install
 - jest

-if you want see the coverage of the test can run 'jest --coverage'
+if you want see the coverage of the tests can run 'jest --coverage'

 ![Tests](imgs/tests.png)